EY783/EY783/README.md

 - 👀 I’m interested in learning and applying GOLANG
 - 🌱 I’m currently learning basics of GO

-NEW COMIT DIRECTLY TO THIS BRANCH <br>
-Hey, and its a new version here of API GW

 <!---
 EY783/EY783 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.